xopxe/Toribio/docs/4-Devices.md

     deviceloaders.filedev.module.accelxo = '/sys/devices/platform/lis3lv02d'

-When a file described by the mask appears, filedev will set the "filename" configuration parameters for the corresponing task, and start it.
-Aditional parameters for the autostarted task can be provided in it's own section, tough the load atribute for it must not be set.
+When a file described by the mask appears, filedev will set the "filename" configuration parameters for the corresponding task, and start it.
+Additional parameters for the auto-started task can be provided in it's own section, tough the load attribute for it must not be set.

-When fieldev detects a file removal, it will remove all devices that have it in the filename attribute.
+When fieldev detects a file removal, it will remove all devices that have it in the "filename" attribute.

 Filedev uses the tasks/inotifier.lua task, and therefore depends on the inotifywait program.

 ## Accessing devices

-Devices are available trough de toribio.devices table, or using the toribio.wait\_for\_device(name) method.
+Devices are available trough the toribio.devices table, or using the `toribio.wait_for_device(name|filter)` method.

 To iterate all devices, you can do: